starenka/webmentpyne/README.md

 ## Wha?

 Webmentpyne is a simple web interface for [Clementine](http://www.clementine-player.org/about) player using [MPRIS2](http://specifications.freedesktop.org/mpris-spec/latest/) interface via [D-Bus](http://www.freedesktop.org/wiki/Software/dbus).
 It allows you to control Clementine (or maybe later on any other player supporting MPRIS2 via D-Bus - f.e.
-Amarok) from your browser.
+Rhythmbox, Banshe, Amarok...) from your browser.
 For now, it's being tested just against Clementine 1.0.1.

 Motivation behind this "project" was to allow me control my [Rasberry Pi](http://www.raspberrypi.org/) based audio system with my cellphone or laptop.
 Nevertheless it could be used in zillion other cases.